 We speak to Professor Simon Anholt, Founder of the Good Country Index and Independent Policy Advisor, ahead of his opening keynote at the virtual CIPD Festival of Work on 10 June 2020.

-Simon will be presenting the opening keynote on 'Building good businesses - developing resilient workforces to thrive in uncertainty' at the CIPD Festival of Work on 10 June.
+Simon will be presenting the opening keynote on 'Building good businesses - developing resilient workforces to thrive in uncertainty.'

 Can you tell us a bit more about yourself and the Good Country Index?

 I’ve spent the last 20 years advising Heads of State and Heads of Government in nearly 60 countries on how their countries can co-operate and collaborate more imaginatively and effectively with the international community.
 My approach is – to paraphrase President Trump – “no country last” (or maybe that should be “make the world great again”).
 I launched the first edition of the Good Country Index at a TED event in 2014: the talk has been viewed more than 10 million times and the index is now in its 5th edition.
 It measures what each country contributes to the world outside its own borders, and what it takes away: a balance-sheet for the planet.

 We’re looking forward to your opening keynote on ‘Building good businesses – developing resilient workforces to thrive in uncertainty.’
 What do you hope delegates will be able to take away and apply in their own work the very next day?